taocpp/PEGTL/README.md

 [Releases](https://github.com/taocpp/PEGTL/releases) are done in accordance with [Semantic Versioning](http://semver.org/).
 Incompatible API changes are *only* allowed to occur between major versions.

+For a stable experience please download [the latest release](https://github.com/taocpp/PEGTL/releases).

+## Contact

+For questions and suggestions regarding the PEGTL, success or failure stories, and any other kind of feedback, please feel free to open a [discussion](https://github.com/taocpp/PEGTL/discussions), an [issue](https://github.com/taocpp/PEGTL/issues) or a [pull request](https://github.com/taocpp/PEGTL/pulls), or contact the authors at `taocpp(at)icemx.net`.

 ## Thank You